 N.3 Guidelines for deriving service schedule parameters

 The HC establishes the SI for each admitted TS for a STA to derive the aggregate minimum SI contained in the STA’s service schedule.
-The SI for each TS is equal to a nonzero minimum SI contained in the TSPEC, if it exists; otherwise, it is the nominal MSDU size divided by the mean data rate.
+The SI for each TS is equal to the maximum SI contained in the TSPEC, if it exists; otherwise, it is the nominal MSDU size divided by the mean data rate.
 The SI contained in the service schedule is equal to the smallest SI for any TSPEC.

 The HC can use an aggregate “token bucket specification” to police a STA’s admitted flows.
 The HC must derive the aggregate mean data rate and aggregate burst size to establish the aggregate token bucket specification.
 The aggregate mean data rate is equal to the sum of the mean data rates of all of the STA’s admitted TSs.
 The aggregate burst size is equal to the sum of the burst size of all of the STA’s admitted TSs.
 An aggregate token bucket is initialized with the aggregate burst size.
 Tokens are added to the token bucket at the aggregate mean data rate.
+Alternatively the method of summing TSPECs for statistical multiplexing, as described in Annex X.2.3, can be used.

 When dot11SSPNInterfaceActivated is true, the HC polices all traffic flows from a non-AP STA authenticated against the maximum authorized data rates stored in the dot11InterworkingTable.
 Each SSPNauthenticated STA is given a maximum bandwidth allowance by the SSPN for each access category as well as scheduled access.
 The AP polices the SSPN-authenticated STA traffic flows to the maximum bandwidth allowance provided by the SSPN.

-The minimum service interval, if determined within the MAC, can typically be given as the nominal MSDU size/mean data rate.
-The maximum service interval, if determined within the MAC, can be calculated as the delay bound/number of retries possible.
-This number should be greater than the minimum SI, when that is specified.
-The number of retries can be chosen (as below) to meet a particular probability of dropping a packet because it exceeds its delay bound.
-Note that for multiple streams, this SI should be the aggregate of all SIs requested, because the STA is assigned the TXOPs, not any particular stream.
+.

 Typically, it can be assumed that the scheduler would attempt to schedule TXOPs distributed throughout a small multiple of beacon intervals (if not a single beacon interval).
 In addition, TXOP limits would typically be chosen to be as short as possible (within the constraints of the minimum PHY rate, acknowledgment policy, and so forth), consistent with the goal of maximizing throughput.
 In other words, because of overhead, not to mention the requirements for transmitting a single Poll frame, MPDU, and possibly ACK frame, the TXOPs need to be at least of certain duration.